 .\aggregator-cli.exe logon.ado -u https://dev.azure.com/<org> -mode PAT -t <pat>

 - Now we can create the Instance of the Aggregator in Azure

-Note: I had ling delays and timeout problems here due to what turned our to be a poor WIFI link.
-The strange thing was it was not obviously failing WIFI but just unstable enough to cause issues.
+Note: I had long delays and timeout problems here due to what turned out to be a poor WIFI links.
+The strange thing was it was not obviously failing WIFI, but just unstable enough to cause issues.
 As soon as I swapped to Ethernet the problems went away.

 - When this completes, you can see the new resources in the Azure Portal, or check them with command line